Fear, desire & other motivators

 Overcome objections, reduce risk and add urgency

-Objections are barriers to the sale.
-Knock them down by backing up your claims with proof, seals of approval and/or a guarantee.
-Adding a limited time frame gives your customer another reason to ‘Buy Now!’
+- Objections are barriers to a sale.
+Knock them down by backing up your claims with seals of approval or a guarantee.
+Adding a limited special offer gives your customer another reason to ‘Buy Now!’.

 Add social proof

-Use client testimonials to show suspicious prospects how you’ve previously satisfied many others.
-This builds trust, another crucial selling factor.
+- Use client testimonials to show sceptical prospects that you’ve previously satisfied many customers.
+This builds trust – a crucial selling factor.